Cardinals & Cubs share second London Series

-MLB London Series: Honours even as St Louis Cardinals beat Chicago Cubs in game two
+MLB London Series: St Louis Cardinals beat Chicago Cubs in game two to level series

 Last updated on .From the section Baseball